kubedb/docs/docs/guides/druid/reconfigure-tls/guide.md

   Normal   Successful                                                                       18s    KubeDB Ops-manager Operator  Successfully resumed Druid database: demo/druid-cluster for DruidOpsRequest: drops-remove
 ```

-Now, Let's exec into one of the broker node and find out that TLS is disabled or not.
+Now, Lets exec into one of the broker node and find out that TLS is disabled or not.

 ```bash
 $$ kubectl exec -it -n demo druid-cluster-broker-0 -- druid-configs.sh --bootstrap-server localhost:9092 --command-config /opt/druid/config/clientauth.properties --describe --entity-type brokers --all | grep 'ssl.keystore'